 The Project has 4 Main Parts:

-A group of 60-70 stakeholders from a variety of perspectives including youth, families, employment experts, advocates, service providers, teachers, etc. The Consortium drives the project and focuses on policy implementation and strategy.
+- A Consortium of 60-70 stakeholders from a variety of perspectives including youth, families, employment experts, advocates, service providers, teachers, etc. The Consortium drives the project and focuses on policy implementation and strategy.

-Nine pilot schools have been selected to implement a coordinated set of intervention strategies and awareness building activities with a minimum of 5 students per school.
+- Pilot sites in 12 high schools have been selected to implement a set of intervention strategies and awareness building activities with a minimum of 5 students with significant disabilities in their school.

-The pilot schools receive regular and intense training and technical assistance from Coaches with expertise in a variety of topics such as job development, fading job supports, and person centered planning.
+- A coaching team that provides regular and intense training and technical assistance from coaches with expertise in a variety of topics such as job development, fading job supports, and person centered planning.

-The policy team takes the policy recommendations from the Consortium and puts them into action.
+- A policy team that takes the policy recommendations from the Consortium and puts them into action.